denisabd/narrator/README.md

 cat(summarization)
 ```

-Total sales of 38790478.4 were achieved, with significant contributions
+Total sales for all regions amount to \$38.79 million, with North
-from Outlying Regions such as North America (46.6%) and EMEA (34.9%).
+America accounting for 46.6% and the EMEA for 34.9% of sales.
+The most
-Food & Beverage and Electronics were the leading products by sales
+significant products in these regions are Food & Beverage and
-within NA and EMEA.
-Food & Beverage and Electronics were also the
+Electronics.
+Overall, Food & Beverage contributes to 40.1% of total
-outlying products by sales in these regions.
+sales, while Electronics contributes to 22.2%.

 # Python